flathub/flathub/README.md

 python3 generate_sources.py
 ```

 If `csproj` files that aren't included within the script include new packages, they must be added to the script.
-The generated source must also be added to the manifest under the `godot-tools` module.